The Babbler Clade

 Southern African White-eyes (E2): The Southern African White-eyes include two additional splits: South Pare White-eye, Zosterops winifredae, from Z. poliogastrus, and Southern Yellow White-eye, Zosterops anderssoni, from Z. senegalensis.
 I had previously use the name Nyasa White-eye, Zosterops stierlingi, but the extensive taxon sampling in Cox (2013) has changed the picture.
 The species clade includes not just Zosterops stierlingi, but also tongensis and at least some portion of anderssoni (samples from Angola and Zambia).
 This likely means the type of anderssoni (from Nambia) is also included here, so use of the name anderssoni is justified.
 A sample of anderssoni from Malawi grouped with the Cape White-eye.
 The one sample of quanzae showed up on an earlier branch, together with a couple of samples from heinrichi.
 Oddly, samples of heinrichi from the same location ended up grouped with the Cape White-eye.
 I suspect that further work will clarify where these belong.
 Cox (2013) also sampled kasaicus, but did not include it in any of the trees.
 According to the text, the samples ended up somewhere in the winifredae-virens group.

-East African Clade (E1): Cox (2013) and Cox et al. (2014) have two species from East Africa next, the yellow-breasted `abyssinicus', Kenya White-eye, Z. flavilateralis (including jubaensis) and its sister taxon Z. poliogastrus mbuluensis, which I've promoted to species rank as Mbulu White-eye.
+East African Clade (E1): Cox (2013) and Cox et al. (2014) have two species from East Africa next, the yellow-breasted `abyssinicus', Pale White-eye, Z. flavilateralis (including jubaensis) and its sister taxon Z. poliogastrus mbuluensis, which I've promoted to species rank as Mbulu White-eye.
 The treatment mbuluensis as a species is also supported by Meimberg et al. (2016).
 Thus we maintain the traditional distinction between the highland (mbuluensis) and lowland (flavilateralis) white-eyes, but in a new form.
 Note that many of the highland forms in the range of flavilateralis are not so closely related to it, but that mbuluensis is.

 Recent Indian Ocean Clade (E3): The arrangement of these species is based on Warren et al. (2006), who sampled more genes than Cox (2013).
 There are still some questions concerning species boundaries within the maderaspatanus group of Indian Ocean white-eyes.
 I've split Anjouan White-eye, Zosterops anjuanensis, from Malagasy White-eye, Zosterops maderaspatanus, on the grounds that it is more distantly related to Z. maderaspatanus than either Z. kirki or Z. mayottensis.
 It has historically been called “Lesser White-eye”.
 I've also split Moheli White-eye, Zosterops comorensis, from Mayotte White-eye, Zosterops mayottensis (or in two steps from Malagasy White-eye, Zosterops maderaspatanus).
 The three taxa (maderaspatanus, comorensis, mayottensis) seem about equally distant.
 For similar reasons, I've also separated Aldabra White-eye, Zosterops aldabrensis, from Kirk's White-eye, Zosterops kirki (or in two steps from Malagasy White-eye, Zosterops maderaspatanus).